AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 * ModelParameters: An array containing model parameters (matrix/table) fetched from each model.
 The index of the array determines which model it belongs to.

-### setModelParameters()
+### setModelParametersArray()

 Set the model parameters to the base model.

 ```
-OneVsAll:setModelParameters(ModelParameters: ModelParameters)
+OneVsAll:setModelParameters(ModelParametersArray: ModelParameters[])
 ```

 #### Parameters

-* ModelParameters: A table containing model parameters (matrix/table) to be given to be given to each model stored in OneVsAll object.
+* ModelParametersArray: A table containing model parameters (matrix/table) to be given to be given to each model stored in OneVsAll object.
 The position of the parameters determines which model it belongs to.

 ### clearModelParameters()